afford-motion/afford-motion/README.md

 ### Data Preparation

 You can directly download our preprocessed data from [OneDrive](https://1drv.ms/f/s!AsbzgpEyucijgQ3VViO74eeCj0aV) or following [data preparation](prepare/README.md) to preprocess the data by yourself.
 Download the data and put them in the `data/` folder.
-Oragize the data as follows:
+Organize the folder as follows:

 ```bash
 - afford-motion/